Romanitho/Winget-AutoUpdate/README.md

 **EXCLUDEPINNEDAPPS**<br>
 Default value 0.
 Set `EXCLUDEPINNEDAPPS=1` to enable including pinned winget apps to Blacklist.
 If you are using a whitelist, this option will be ignored.
 [More details.](https://learn.microsoft.com/en-us/windows/package-manager/winget/pinning)

+If you are using a wildcard in the blacklist (f.e.
+Microsoft.Edge*), the app will always be skipped, even if the pinned version is less than the latest available version.

 **MODSPATH**<br>
 Get Mods from external Path (**URL/UNC/Local/AzureBlob**) - download/copy to `mods` in Winget-AutoUpdate installation location if external mods are newer.<br>
 For **URL**: This requires a site directory with **Directory Listing Enabled** and no index page overriding the listing of files (or an index page with href listing of all the **Mods** to be downloaded):